civican/legisinfo/42-1/bills/C-45/bill_text.md

 an offence under the `Criminal Code` other than an offence under subsection 320.14(1) or 320.15(1) of that Act — or under the `Cannabis Act`, the `Controlled Drugs and Substances Act`, the `Firearms Act`, Part III or IV of the `Food and Drugs Act` or the `Narcotic Control Act`, chapter N-1 of the Revised Statutes of Canada, 1985 — that is punishable either on conviction on indictment or on summary conviction; or

+## Cannabis Act

+### Section 193.1

+Schedule 4 to the `Cannabis Act` is amended by adding the following in numerical order:

 ## `Controlled Drugs and Substances Act`